M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

-# Key AI Features to Support Scrum Software Engineering - Supporting materials used in the research (Replication package)💻
+# Key AI Features to Support Scrum Software Engineering - Supporting materials used in the research (Replication Package)💻

 ### This repository contains supporting materials used in our research.
 Note that a more detailed description of the research methodology and approach is included in the research paper.